Effects of fatigue and motion exposure on performance

 We have performed a study to determine how exposure to motion, level of sleep deprivation, and the combination of these two factors affect performance in cognitive, sensory and motor domains.

-Forty-eight subjects were randomly assigned to one of four conditions which included all combinations of two sleep deprivation conditions (eight hours or four hours of contiguous night time sleep for two nights) and two motion exposure conditions (normal stationary conditions or horizontal linear swing during performance testing).
+Sixty two subjects were randomly assigned to one of four conditions which included all combinations of two sleep deprivation conditions (eight hours or four hours of contiguous night time sleep for two nights) and two motion exposure conditions (normal stationary conditions or horizontal linear swing during performance testing).
 An 80-minute battery of performance tests of vigilance, visual-spatial perception, and motor learning was repeated throughout the days before and after the two nights of controlled sleep.

 Sleep deprivation and motion exposure increased sleepiness and motion sickness.
 The effects of sleep deprivation and motion did not interact but were approximately linearly additive.
 The effects of sleep deprivation and motion on performance increased as the conscious, attentional demands of the task grew.
 Effects were least on the motor learning task, intermediate on the vigilance task and greatest on the perceptual learning task.